“Back to School” Homework for Every Employee

 If you are not already keeping a copy of everything you sign or are given related to your employment, start now.
 Go back and get copies of any documents that are material to your employment before you need them.
 You do not want to have to ask for a copy of your non-compete agreement once you’ve decided to jump ship and are in negotiations with a competitor.

 The following documents should be in your personal “personnel file”:

-● Offer letters, employment agreement, or contracts that contain the terms of your employment
+- Offer letters, employment agreements, or contracts that contain the terms of your employment

 Although not specific to you, it is also very useful to have ready access to the company’s Employee Handbooks or other collection of Human Resources policies.

 As you gather the documents related to your employment, keep them in a safe and convenient place outside of the workplace.
 If you are terminated without notice, you may lose the chance to gather any documents on your way out.

 Generally speaking, employees are permitted to keep documents about their own employment status, but always check to make sure you are complying with any employer confidentiality policies.

 Get Copies Of Compensation Records and Bonus Or Benefits Plans (and Read Them)

 You also want to keep a file (electronic or otherwise) of any documents relating to your compensation and employee benefits, including:

 - Pay records, including pay stubs and documentation of any pay adjustments